-Students who have not declared a major may enter the University as "undeclared."
+Students who have not declared a major may enter the University as "undecided."
 Students are strongly encouraged to choose a major by the time they have completed 30 credit hours.
-Students may transfer from one major or minor to another by filing a "Change of Major/Minor" form available from academic departments.
+Students may transfer from one major or minor to another by filing a "Change of Major/Minor" form available within the academic departments.